CodyLiska/team-tracker-demo/_New-Vue-UI/team-tracker-vue/README.md

   - [ ] parents name
   - [ ] parnets contact info (phone, email, etc)
 - ACTIVITY TABLE
+- [ ] delete button for game outcomes isn't deleting from the table
 - [ ] possible have it update with data from sport easy app